Bigeye sand tiger: Biology and ecology

 One account of a bigeye sand tiger that had been caught alive noted that it behaved very aggressively, thrashing and snapping violently in and out of the water.
 Its large eyes and uniformly dark coloration are characteristic traits of a mesopelagic fish.
 The bigeye sand tiger feeds on bony fishes and squid.
 Its reproduction is little-known but probably similar to that of other mackerel sharks, which are viviparous with embryos that feed on unfertilized eggs during gestation (oophagy).
 Adult females have a single functional ovary, on the right, and two functional uteruses.
 Males mature sexually at somewhere between 2.2 and 3.2 m long, while females mature at around 3.2 m long.
 No information is available on growth or aging.

 Human interactions

 Because the bigeye sand tiger is encountered so infrequently, it has no commercial importance.
 It is caught incidentally on longlines and in gillnets and purse seines, though the paucity of captures suggest that it mostly lives in waters too deep for commercial fisheries.
-The International Union for Conservation of Nature (IUCN) has listed this species as Data Deficient, citing a lack of biological and population data.
+The International Union for Conservation of Nature (IUCN) has listed this species as Least Concern.
 Since 1997, the National Marine Fisheries Service (NMFS) has prohibited the taking of this species in United States waters.